shreyash53/SNS_Project/insecure_application/README.md

 ## 1 Broken access control and priviledge escalation due to improper authorization:
 1. Attacker finds the admin login page using bruteforce.
-Attacker has a list of popular API endpoints.
+Attacker has a list of popular API endpoints.<br>
+`python3 bruteforce-url.py`

 2. Attacker logs in as a normal user and tries to access admin page.
 Due to improper authorization, attacker is granted access.

 ## 2 Session Hijacking
 Creating a hidden form that exploits the API that updates the user profile.
 Attacker places the form in the blog's content; whenever a user clicks on the button, its email is changed.
 Later attacker can use the forgot password feature to change the password.

+Attacker can inspect the update-profile page to learn the working of the API call; then create a fake HTML form with attackers details.
 ```
 <style>
     .hide { position:absolute; top:-1px; left:-1px; width:1px; height:1px; }